 - No issues getting it working in Saudi Arabia

 - Gaining a solid reputation for unblocking geo-restricted content, including from the UK

 - Small number of servers

 STREAMING VPN:PrivateVPN is incredibly fast and unlocks several geo-restricted streaming sites.
 All plans come with a 30-day money-back guarantee.

 Top level security, keeps no logs and works well in Saudi Arabia

 VyprVPN is a favorite with people who value privacy and security as its proprietary tech is world-class.
 The company itself has been around for over seven years, making it a mature service that skirts government blockades at will.

-It does, however, having a logging policy – specifically “the user’s source IP address, the VyprVPN IP address used by the user, connection start and stop time and total number of bytes used.”
+However, it does have a logging policy – specifically “the user’s source IP address, the VyprVPN IP address used by the user, connection start and stop time and total number of bytes used.”
 Some users might be concerned about that.
 But the company insists all data is kept on servers for a period of 30 days and is used for troubleshooting.
 The content of communications is not logged.